-- The six nominees receiving the greatest number of the votes cast at the 2015 Annual Meeting will be elected as directors.
-Withheld votes and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal. - The compensation of our Named Executive Officers will be approved, on an advisory basis, if the votes cast in favor of the proposal exceed the votes cast against the proposal.
+- The six nominees receiving the greatest number of the votes cast will be elected as directors.
+Withheld votes and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal.
+However, if a director does not receive a greater number of votes "for" his election than votes "withheld" from such election, our Corporate Governance Guidelines provide that the director must tender his resignation to the Board for its consideration. - The compensation of our Named Executive Officers will be approved, on an advisory basis, if the votes cast in favor of the proposal exceed the votes cast against the proposal.
 Abstentions and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal.
-Because your vote is advisory, it will not be binding on the Company, our Board of Directors or our Compensation Committee.
-However, the Board of Directors and the Compensation Committee will consider the outcome of the vote when making future compensation decisions for our executive officers. - The ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2016, on an advisory basis, will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
+Because your vote is advisory, it will not be binding on the Company, our Board or our Compensation Committee.
+However, the Board and the Compensation Committee will consider the outcome of the vote when making future compensation decisions for our executive officers. - The ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2017 will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
 Abstentions will not be treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal.
 If your shares are held in street name and you do not provide voting instructions to your broker, your broker has discretionary authority to vote your shares with respect to this proposal.